Kanwal1501/spring-oauth2-test/README.md

   `curl -X GET http://localhost:6000/ -H "Authorization: Bearer #token#"`

 You will get `Access is denied` error, because this controller protected with `@PreAuthorize("#oauth2.hasScope('ui')")` annotation, which has unexpected behavior at the moment.

+UPD:
+Custom implementation of ResourceServerTokenServices solves the problem.
+Have a look at CustomUserInfoTokenServices in account-service.